hashkat/hashkat/docs/installation.md

 Here outlines the following steps on how to install **#k@** on Mac OS X:

 1. Download the latest build of **#k@** at [hashkat.org](http://hashkat.org).
-2. Enter a terminal and go into your *Downloads* directory by typing in the following command and pressing **Enter**:
+2. Enter a terminal and go into your *Downloads* directory/folder by typing in the following command and pressing **Enter**:

     `cd Downloads`